 Conference Grants are available to those Society members who can least afford to attend scientific meetings and conferences around the world.
-Conference Grants are reserved for any members of the Society who are undergraduates doing their first degree, MSc students or PhD students or those in the very early stages of their careers i.e. within 10 years of higher degree graduation.
+Conference Grants are reserved for any Nutrition Society members who are undergraduates doing their first degree, MSc students, PhD students or those in the very early stages of their careers i.e. within 10 years of higher degree graduation.
 Part of our remit is to support nutritionists and nutrition scientists to share their ideas and research, present their work to new audiences and make new connections with their peers around the world.

 If you have any queries, which are not answered in the Frequently Asked Questions section below, please contact the Membership team

-Conference Grants are available to members to help pay for travel, accommodation and/or conference registration when actively participating in an event or conference e.g. you have been invited to speak or will be presenting a research abstract either as a poster or oral communication.
-An application can also be made in cases where members are not presenting, but feel that attending a particular conference will greatly enhance their learning or career prospects.
+Conference Grants are available to members when they are actively participating in an event or conference e.g. you have been invited to speak or will be presenting a research abstract either as a poster or oral communication.
+The grant can be used to help pay for travel, accommodation and/or conference registration.
+An application can also be made in cases where members are not presenting, but feel that attending a particular conference will greatly enhance their learning, or career prospects.

-Applicants must have been members of the Nutrition Society for at least two consecutive years and must still be members when applying for the grant and when they are due to travel to the event.
-They must not have received a travel grant in the last three years.
-Those who have applied for travel grants previously, but were unsuccessful, may apply again.
-Our decision to award a conference grant is discretionary.
+Applicants must be current members of this Nutrition Society and have been so for at least two consecutive years and they must still be members when they are due to travel to the event.
+They must not have received a travel grant in the last three years, but those who have applied for travel grants previously, but were unsuccessful, may apply again.
+Our decision to award a conference grant is discretionary and final.

 Applications must be accompanied by: